Can we talk about Guidelines for Home Care of Confirmed COVID-19 Cases?

 • Remain isolated and limit contact with all other people, including household members, until all symptoms have resolved and until the patient has a repeat negative test and/or a healthcare worker has cleared the patient

-• Stay in a well-ventilated single room
+• Ensure you stay in a well-ventilated single room

 • Limit movement in the house or minimise shared space